basic99/homepage2/blog/markdown/reading-list-2022.md

 January 22, 2022

-Donald R Hickey, *The War of 1812, A Forgotten Conflict*, (Urbana, Ill., 2013).
+Donald R Hickey, *The War of 1812, A Forgotten Conflict*, (Urbana, 2013).

 ***